Ktlo/Decimal/README.md

 # Decimal

-This class implements decimal number with a big amount of digits (2147483647 digits actually, but this wasn't tested).
+This class implements decimal numbers with a big amount of digits (2147483647 digits actually, but this wasn't tested).

 ### What you can do with it?